mario-campos/output-codeql-db/README.md

 # output-codeql-db

-Get the path of the CodeQL database for uploading as an artifact.
+Prepare a CodeQL database for extraction.

 ### Example